 Candidates may apply directly to Robert Yarchoan, MD.

 This program is part of Graduate Medical Education at NIH.

-All CCR residents and clinical fellows train at the 240-bed NIH Clinical Center, internationally recognized as the premier hospital dedicated to translational research and clinical care.
+All CCR residents and clinical fellows train at the 240-bed NIH Clinical Center in Bethesda, Maryland.
+The Clinical Center is internationally recognized as the premier hospital dedicated to translational research and clinical care.
 Elective rotations offer residents and clinical fellows the opportunity to have direct experience in the care of patients enrolled in investigational protocols in the disciplines of allergy and immunology, anatomic pathology, critical care medicine/internal medicine, hematopathology, infectious diseases, medical genetics, and transfusion medicine.
 Participants will have first-hand exposure to the design, conduct, and management of clinical trials.